ben-pr-p/bprp.xyz/src/pages/about.md

 ## Billie

 I have a lab/pitt+ mutt named Billie.
-I usually am not too interested in photos of other people's dogs, but you can find photos of her <TODO>
+I usually am not too interested in photos of other people's dogs, but you can find photos of her \[here\](https://bprp.xyz/billie).